Kihagyás

 Finally, let's take a look at the UML (like) class diagram of our solution:

-Our solution does not support the display of component specific data (e.g. capacity for HardDisk) during listing.
-To do this, the writing of component data to a formatted string should be moved from the EqipmentInventory class to the component classes, following the principles below:
+In our current solution, component-specific data (e.g. capacity for HardDisk) is not displayed when listing the parts.
+To accomplish that, the formatting of component data as a string should be moved from EquipmentInventory into the component classes, following the principles below:

-• In EquipmentBase we write the formatting of the common tags (description, price, age) into a string.
+• In EquipmentBase, we could implement the formatting of common fields (description, price, age) into a string.

 • If a component also has type-specific data, then its class overrides the function that formats it into a string: this function must first call its ancestor (using the base keyword), then append its own formatted data to it, and return with this string.